Self-Identification for Individuals with Disabilities and Protected Veterans

 Boston University is committed to assuring equal opportunity in employment to persons with disabilities, and Protected Veterans.
+The Affirmative Action Plan for Veterans and Individual’s with Disabilities is available for review upon request.
 As an employer and government contractor, Boston University is subject to the Rehabilitation Act of 1973 and the Vietnam Era Veterans Readjustment Assistance Act of 1974 (VEVRAA) as amended by the Jobs for Veterans Act of 2002 .
 Under these Acts, the University is obligated to take affirmative action to employ and advance in employment qualified individuals with disabilities and Protected Veterans.

 You may be considered a person with a disability:

 - if you have a physical or mental impairment which substantially limits you in one or more major life activity; or

 - have a record of having such an impairment; or